Image Into Motion: Creating Flip-Books

 - Grades: 3–5, 6–8

 Variation: The thaumatrope is an early form of a type of overlapping animation.
 It is a disc with an image on each side; when you spin it, the two images blend and seem to become one image.
-To learn how to make one, visit the Web site listed below.
+To learn how to make one, visit Britain's Museum of Childhood website.
 A simple thaumatrope can be made with two related images, glued back-to-back, and then mounted on the top of a stick, pencil, or pen.